finvu/finvu-rebit-aa-jws/README.md

 As described in the RFC, a JWS contains 3 sections, i.e. A header, the content and the signature.
 All sections are base64 encoded.
 JWS is typically transmitted in JSON Serialization format, which is represented as 3 base64 encodes strings as a continuous string, each string separated by a dot.

-As per the REBIT specis, the content is already being sent in the http body of the message, hence including content in the JWS will be  duplication of data and inefficient.
+As per the REBIT specifications, the content is already being sent in the http body of the message, hence including content in the JWS will be  duplication of data and inefficient.

 Another option would be to send the JWS itself as the body of the http message, however it obfuscates the message and renders debugging quite difficult.